Francisco Javier Clavijero: Education

-Priestly vows, teaching and historical investigations
+Priestly vows, teaching, and historical investigations

 In 1754, Clavijero was ordained a priest.
 He began to teach at the Colegio de San Gregorio, founded at the beginning of the colonial era to teach Indian youth.
 He spent five years there.
-Again, quoting from his biographer, Juan Luis Maneiro:
+Quoting from his biographer:

 In those five years he examined with great curiosity all the documents relating to the Mexican nation that had been collected in large numbers in the Colegio de San Pedro y San Pablo, and with great determination extracted from them precious treasures that later were published in the history he left for posterity.